Japanese Wooden Lacquerware

 Yamanaka Lacquerware

-The characteristic of Yamanaka Lacquerware is the wood grain processing.
-By hollowing out the wood in such a way that the grain runs vertically, Yamanaka lacquerware produces robust, thin, and delicately formed vessels that are not easily distorted by drying.
+The distinguishing characteristic of Yamanaka Lacquerware is wood grain processing.
+The wood is hollowed out in such a way that the grain runs vertically, producing robust, thin, and delicately formed vessels that are not easily distorted by drying.

-Yamanaka Lacquerware is also known as "Yamanaka-Nuri" in olden times, was born about 400 years ago in the Azuchi-Momoyama period (1568-1600).
+Yamanaka lacquerware is also known as Yamanaka Nuri.
+It was born about 400 years ago in the Azuchi-Momoyama period (1573–1603 CE).

-It is said to have originated when a group of wandering craftsmen called “Kiji-Shi," who made a living by making wooden vessels using a wooden wheel, settled in a place called Masago, upstream from Yamanaka Onsen.
-In the Edo period (1603-1868), lacquering and maki-e techniques were introduced from Aizu, Kyoto, and Kanazawa and developed into Yamanaka Lacquerware, and various techniques were invented.
-Then, around the Meiji period (1868-1912), the current style of Yamanaka Lacquerware was formed.
+It is said to have originated when a group of wandering craftsmen called kiji-shi, who made a living by making wooden vessels using a wooden wheel, settled in Masago, upstream from Yamanaka Onsen.
+In the Edo period (1603–1868 CE), lacquering and maki-e techniques were introduced from Aizu, Kyoto, and Kanazawa and developed into Yamanaka Lacquerware, and various techniques were invented.
+Yamanaka lacquerware’s current style developed around the Meiji period (1868–1912 CE).

-In 1913, due to the opening of the railroad, it became easier to source raw materials for lacquerware, and the production of inexpensive mass products began.
-However, by the Taisho Period (1912-1926), Yamanaka Lacquerware had become the official Lacquerware of the Japanese Imperial Court.
-In 1981, Yamanaka Lacquerware became the largest producer of lacquerware in Japan.
+During the Taisho period (1912–1926 CE), especially after the opening of the railroad in 1913, it became easier to procure raw materials, and the production of inexpensive mass-market wares began.
+Yet by the same period, Yamanaka lacquerware had already been designated as the official lacquerware of the Japanese Imperial Court.
+In 1981, Yamanaka became the largest producer of lacquerware in Japan.

 Yamanaka's Wooden Lacquerware Craft

 Yamanaka's woodworking techniques are said to be the best in Japan.
-Have you ever seen such thin woodcraft that you can see through the light?
-The delicate wooden vessels are made possible by the high level of skill and dedication to sharpness of the craftsmen, who start from forging their own tools from steel.
+Have you ever seen woodcraft so thin you could see light through it?
+Such delicate wooden vessels are made possible by the high level of skill and dedication to sharpness of the craftspeople, who start from forging their own tools from steel.

 Since its founding, Yamanaka Lacquerware's woodworking has been characterized by the technique of grinding wood on a lathe.
-Based on a technique called "Kiji-Biki", which involves carving fine concentric lines when carving on a lathe, Yamanaka Lacquerware has various types of carved designs, including the "Sensuji", which is a typical Yamanaka lacquerware design with a striped pattern carved vertically.
+Based on the kiji-biki technique, which involves carving fine concentric lines when carving on a lathe, Yamanaka lacquerware has various types of carved designs, including sensuji, a typical Yamanaka lacquerware design of a striped pattern carved vertically.

 Working Processes of Yamanaka Lacquerware

-Also, Yamanaka Lacquerware is made by a division of labor among craftsmen, starting with the Kiji-Shi (woodworkers).
-In addition, there are Shitaji-Shi (base craftsmen) who make the base of the lacquerware, Nuri-Shi (lacquerers) who apply the lacquer and finish the lacquer, and Makie-Shi (maki-e lacquerers) who do the maki-e.
-Yamanaka lacquerware, characterized by the natural beauty of the wood grain and elegant maki-e, is made by these craftsmen.
+Yamanaka lacquerware is made by a division of labor among craftspeople, starting with the kiji-shi (woodworkers).
+In addition, there are shitaji-shi (base crafters) who make the base of the lacquerware, nuri-shi (lacquerers) who apply and finish the lacquer, and maki-e-shi (maki-e lacquerers) who do the maki-e.

-Woodcarvers are known as "Kiji-Shi” in Japanese.
-Using good quality domestic zelkova, horse chestnut, cherry, chestnut, etc., the wood is cut to fit the shape of the vessel to be made, dried, and then hollowed out while turning on a lathe using a plane or knife.
+Woodcarvers are known as kiji-shi in Japanese.
+Using good quality domestic zelkova, horse chestnut, cherry, chestnut, and other woods, the wood is cut to fit the shape of the vessel to be made, dried, and then hollowed out using a plane or knife while being turned on a lathe.

-The traditional Yamanaka lacquerware technique called "Kasyoku-Biki," in which the surface of the wood is decorated with the spinning of the lathe, gives beauty and prevents slippage, and is one of the characteristics of Yamanaka lacquerware.
+The traditional Yamanaka lacquerware technique of kashoku-biki, in which the surface of the wood is decorated by the spinning of the lathe, gives beauty and prevents slippage, and is one of the defining characteristics of Yamanaka lacquerware.

-Once the base is prepared, it is time for the lacquerer, ”Nuri-Shi", to apply the Japanese lacquer.
-This is the process of applying the Japanese lacquer with a brush, and it is a process that requires control of the humidity to allow the lacquer to harden and full concentration of the mind to prevent dust and dirt from sticking to the surface.
+Once the base is prepared, it is time for the lacquerer, or nuri-shi, to apply the Japanese lacquer.
+Lacquer is applied with a brush, a process that requires control of the humidity to allow the lacquer to harden and full mental concentration to prevent dust and dirt from sticking to the surface.

-One of the technique called "Fuki-urushi" is a way of applying lacquer that makes the best use of the beauty of the wood grain, in which the process of applying and wiping off transparent lacquer is repeated many times to allow the lacquer to soak into the wood grain.
+One of the techniques, fuki-urushi, involves applying lacquer to best display the beauty of the wood grain.
+The process of applying and wiping transparent lacquer is repeated many times to allow the lacquer to soak into the wood grain.

-Beautiful maki-e is the work of a specialized craftsman, "Maki-e Shi".
-First, a rough sketch is copied onto the surface of the finished Japanese Lacquerware and patterns and letters are drawn using Japanese lacquer.
-Then, while the lacquer is still hardening, metal and colored powders such as gold and silver are sprinkled on the surface.
+Beautiful maki-e is the work of a specialized craftsperson, the maki-e shi.
+First, a rough sketch is copied onto the surface of the finished Japanese lacquerware and patterns and letters are drawn using lacquer.
+Then, while the lacquer is still hardening, colored or metal powders such as gold and silver are sprinkled on the surface.
 After that, it is coated with clear Japanese lacquer and polished carefully.

-There are a variety of Maki-e techniques in Japan, and Yamanaka Lacquerware is famous for its "Taka Maki-e" technique, which gives a three-dimensional effect.
+There are a variety of maki-e techniques in Japan.
+Yamanaka lacquerware is famous for its taka maki-e technique, which gives a three-dimensional effect.

 Photos by Yamanaka Japan